Revisiting Conjunctive Query Entailment for $\mathcal S$: Introduction

 \item The problem is \ExpTime-complete for $\ALC$ and its extensions with role hierarchies ($\Hmc$) or qualified number restrictions ($\mathcal Q$)~\cite{Lutz08,OrtizSE08}.

-\item The problem is \TwoExpTime-complete for every extension of $\ALC$ that allows either inverse roles ($\Imc$) or both $\Hmc$ and transitive roles ($\Smc$), as long as it remains inside the DL $\SHIQ$, which combines all mentioned extensions~\cite{EiterLOS09,GlimmHS08}. \end{itemize}

-It has been observed that the restriction to \emph{rooted} queries, that is, connected queries with answer variables, may lead to lower complexity.
-This is the case for all DLs between $\ALCI$ and $\SHIQ$, where rooted query entailment is \coNExpTime-complete as long as transitive role names are disallowed in queries~\cite{Lutz08}.
+\item The problem is \TwoExpTime-complete for the extension $\ALC_\textit{self}$ of $\ALC$ with the \emph{self}-constructor~\cite{DBLP:journals/jair/BednarczykR23}, and for every extension that allows either inverse roles ($\Imc$) or both $\Hmc$ and transitive roles ($\Smc$), as long as it remains inside the DL $\SHIQ$, which combines the extensions $\Smc,\Hmc,\Imc,\mathcal Q$~\cite{EiterLOS09,GlimmHS08}. \end{itemize} In many cases, the restriction to \emph{rooted} queries, that is, connected queries with answer variables, leads to lower complexity.
+This is, e.g., the case for $\ALC_\textit{self}$~\cite{DBLP:conf/ijcai/Bednarczyk24} and all DLs between $\ALCI$ and $\SHIQ$, where rooted query entailment is \coNExpTime-complete as long as transitive role names are disallowed in queries~\cite{Lutz08}.
 Without inverses, the complexity is even lower: entailment of (rooted or not) queries without transitive roles is \ExpTime-complete for all DLs between $\ALC$ and $\SHQ$~\cite{Lutz08}.
 Working with rooted queries does not necessarily help if transitive roles are allowed in queries: analyzing the \TwoExpTime-hardness proof for query entailment in $\SH$ from~\cite{EiterLOS09} shows that rooted query entailment remains \TwoExpTime-complete.

-However, a notable gap remains for $\Smc$ without any extensions.
+A notable gap remains for $\Smc$ without any extensions.
 For $\Smc$ the problem has been proven to be $\coNExpTime$-complete when KBs and queries are allowed to use a single transitive role (and no other roles).
 The lower bound comes from~\cite{EiterLOS09} and the upper one from~\cite{BienvenuELOS10}.
 A \TwoExpTime-upper bound for the general case follows from the mentioned result for $\SH$~\cite{EiterLOS09}.
 In the same paper, \citeauthor{EiterLOS09}{} also claim an $\ExpTime$ upper bound for the case where the ABox is tree-shaped.
 These results have been regarded as a strong indication that the whole problem may be $\coNExpTime$-complete, challenging the apparent dichotomy~\cite{BienvenuELOS10}.
 The complexity for rooted query entailment was open until now, but a \coNExpTime-lower bound follows from~\cite{EiterLOS09}.